ShutoAraki/deck.gl_practice/README.md

 - `colors` **[Array][41]** **\*required**
 Each color is represented by its hex code.
 Opacity for each color can be set by appending two digit number at the end of a hex number.
 By default, the opacity is set as 100%. (e.g., `#f0241605` is red with 5% opacity.)

+You can also specify a color by words. (e.g., `"colors": ["lightBlue", "blue", "red"]`) You can edit `src/data/COLORS.json` to add more reserved keywords.

+If it is too much work to specify each color, you can even name your favorite color scheme in `src/data/COLOR_SCHEMES.json`. (e.g., `"colors": "white2red"`)

 - `scale` **[Array][41]**
 If provided, the array has to be the same length as the `colors` array so that each value in this array corresponds to each color in the same position.